 The micro Goldendoodle was a term that was created to emphasize an extremely small mini Goldendoodle.
 This term was essentially created for marketing purposes.
 The micro Goldendoodle is smaller than the toy Goldendoodle as well as the teacup Goldendoodle.

-While having a full-grown micro Goldendoodle that will fit in the pocket of your jacket and look extremely cute may be appealing, there also more health issues than the normal Goldendoodle.
+While having a full-grown micro Goldendoodle that will fit in the pocket of your jacket and look extremely cute may be appealing, the dogs are prone to more health issues than the normal Goldendoodle.

 What is the micro mini Goldendoodle size?

 The Goldendoodle sizes from smallest to largest are listed below.
 You will see these sizes commonly advertised by Goldendoodle breeders.
-However, it’s important to note that there is no standardized sizing of Goldendoodle since they are a crossbred dog.
+However, it’s important to note that there is no standardized sizing of Goldendoodle as they are a designer dog.

 - Micro Goldendoodle full-grown will be around 5 to 10 pounds